csaluski/cs-386-project/Interview Template.md

 - How do you currently engage with other individuals in research in reference to these readings?

 - What problems do you have with the current research based community interactions?

+- How could your research experience be improved?

 - Is there anything I should have asked you but I didn't?